nikolicdragan/Sticky-Header/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-For support requests please use our dedicated support forums at - http://support.thematosoup.com

 Sticky Header by ThematoSoup allows you to add sticky header to any WordPress theme.

 == Description ==

-Sticky Header by ThematoSoup allows you to add sticky header to any WordPress theme.
+For support requests please use our dedicated support forums at - http://support.thematosoup.com

+Sticky Header by ThematoSoup makes the navigation in your WordPress theme visible at all times.
+It's a great feature from a usability standpoint allowing your visitors to browse easily and digest more of your content.

 == Installation ==